fmind/mlops-python-package/README.md

 - *Validation*: used to find the best hyperparameters
 - *Testing*: used to evaluate the final model performance

-The sets should be exclusive, and the testing set should never be used as training inputs.
+The sets should be exclusive, and the testing set should never be used as training inputs!

-This package provides a simple deterministic strategy implemented in `src/[package]/splitters.py`.
+This package provides a simple deterministic strategy implemented in `src/[package]/utils/splitters.py`.

 ## [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern)